SAP-samples/sap-tech-bytes/draftposts/configuration.md

 }
 ```

-(although flat, it wasn't prettified like that).
+(although it is flat, unformatted - it wasn't prettified like that).

 So now we understand why `btp` shows nothing, and that we're not logged in any more.